TechCraft-By-Subrata/secure-contacts/Privacy_policy.md

 ## Contact

-If you have questions or requests about this privacy policy or your data, email: support@shehealth.subraatakumar.com
+If you have questions or requests about this privacy policy or your data, email: subraatakumar+secure-contacts.md

-For the complete, hosted privacy policy and updates see: https://shehealth.subraatakumar.com/privacy-policy

 ---
 Last updated: 2026-01-22